seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 **ESCALUS**
 If any in Vienna be of worth
 To undergo such ample grace and honour,
-It is Lord Angelo. …
+It is Lord Angelo. ...

 **DUKE VINCENTIO**
-… Look where he comes.
+...
+Look where he comes.

 *Enter ANGELO*

 **ANGELO**
 Always obedient to your grace's will,
-I come to know your pleasure. …
+I come to know your pleasure. ...

 **DUKE VINCENTIO**
-… Angelo,
+...
+Angelo,
 There is a kind of character in thy life,
 That to the observer doth thy history
 Fully unfold.
 Thyself and thy belongings
 Are not thine own so proper as to waste
 Thyself upon thy virtues, they on thee.
-Hold therefore, Angelo:—
+Hold therefore, Angelo:---
 In our remove be thou at full ourself;
 Mortality and mercy in Vienna
 Live in thy tongue and heart: old Escalus,
 Though first in question, is thy secondary.
-Take thy commission. …
+Take thy commission. ...

 **ANGELO**
-… Now, good my lord,
+...
+Now, good my lord,
 Let there be some more test made of my metal,
 Before so noble and so great a figure
-Be stamp'd upon it. …
+Be stamp'd upon it. ...

 **DUKE VINCENTIO**
-… No more evasion:
+...
+No more evasion:
 We have with a leaven'd and prepared choice
 Proceeded to you; therefore take your honours.
 Our haste from hence is of so quick condition